Hao-Laboratory/OAM-Ctrl/README.md

 ### Break down into end to end tests

-Explain what these tests test and why
+For example,
+1.open the script named singleLongitudinalVortexTunable_FIG4a_d.m
+2.set the desired |Ez|^2 value in row 8
 ```
-Give an example
+Iz_desired = 1;
 ```
-You run the singleLongitudinalVortexTunable_FIG4a_d, and set Iz_desired = 1; in the row 8.
-Then the pupil function is shown as follows
+The pupil function is calculated and shown as follows
 ![image](https://github.com/Hao-Laboratory/OAM-Ctrl/blob/master/OAM-Ctrl/data/Pupil%20Function.png)

 ## Deployment